In this tutorial you will be given the following:

-- Take the Mensa workout (see above).
+- Take the Mensa Workout.

-- Take the Mensa home test (see above).
+- Take the Mensa Home Test (see above).

-- Take the GIQ test (see above).
+- Take the GIQ Test (see above).

-- All these practice tests will give you a good estimate of your current full scale IQ level – the type that is tested on the standard Mensa Admission test.
+- All these practice tests will give you a good estimate of your current full scale IQ level – the type that is tested on the standard Mensa Admission Test.